Brexit: Taxes and Charges for Parcel Delivery to France

 Post-Brexit rules have made receiving parcels from the UK more expensive, in the process causing widespread confusion and anger.

-As a result, deliveries to France – including gifts and products ordered online – are now subject to customs and VAT controls.
-The additional administrative tasks have also lead to new handling charges and higher postage charges.
+Many deliveries to France – including gifts and products ordered online – are now subject to customs clearance (and sometimes duties) and VAT.

 The rules for when charges should be applied and how much they should cost for households are as follows:

 For deliveries to France, customs duties are applied to goods coming from outside the EU that cost €150 and over.
 However, under the terms of the EU-UK Trade and Cooperation Agreement only goods produced outside of the UK or EU are liable to customs duty.
 Nevertheless, there remains a requirement for customs clearance and the declaration will need to state the country of origin.

 As a rule, duties payable should be automatically added to online orders at the time of payment and to parcels at the time of postage, but this does not always occur.
 Suppliers may simply not have the resources to know the duties that must be paid, which may be left to the courier or recipient to deal with.